lanl/scico/docs/source/contributing.rst

 1. Add the ``new_data.npz`` file to the ``scico/data`` directory.

-2. Navigate to the ``data`` directory and add/commit the new data file:
+2. Change directory to the ``data`` directory and add/commit the new data file:

    ::